 Senate Approves Bill To Prevent Sept.
 11 Victims' Fund From Running Out Of Money

 The Senate has voted 97-2 to approve a bill that will virtually ensure permanent funding for rescue workers whose work after the Sept.
-11 attacks caused them to suffer from health conditions.
+11 attacks caused health problems.

 The House passed the bill last month, and President Trump is expected to approve it, ending a years-long ordeal for the victims after concerns that the fund was on the verge of running out of money.

-"The struggle of nearly two decades to get these brave men and women what they deserve is—hopefully, finally—complete," Sen. Chuck Schumer, D-N.Y., tweeted after the bill passed.
+"The struggle of nearly two decades to get these brave men and women what they deserve is — hopefully, finally — complete," Sen. Chuck Schumer, D-N.Y., tweeted after the bill passed.

 First responder John Feal was photographed crying as he hugged Jon Stewart, the former host of The Daily Show who has been a major advocate for Sept.
 11 victims.